-There is no closed season for redfish in Louisiana so they are open to harvest year-round.
-The best time of year to catch big redfish in Louisiana is in the fall while spring will produce more fish.
+There is no closed season for redfish in Louisiana, so they are open to harvest year-round.
+While the spring may produce more fish, the best time of year to catch big redfish in Louisiana is in the fall.

 Redfish must be at least 16” and no more than 27” to be legally harvested in Louisiana.
 The daily bag limit is 5 fish per person two of which may be allowed to be over the maximum length limit.

 The rich bays, rivers, and marshes in Mississippi are full of redfish most of the year.
 With so many great spots to choose from, our Mississippi redfish guides will keep you on the bite.